merugu/aws-eks-microservices-architecture/README.md

 # aws-eks-microservices-architecture
-This repo give the complete guide to deploy microservices on AWS EKS
+TODO: This repo give the complete guide to deploy microservices on AWS EKS